 In my final years at college, two friends and I started a mobile application project called Blue Sky that was sponsored by Motorola and CMU.
 It was a grand idea to elevate local communication using bluetooth technologies.
 Unfortunately, I had to leave the team upon graduation to start paying off my student loans by working for General Motors (GM) as an engineer.
 Thinking back, I was afraid to take the entrepreneurial leap at this time because I had seen the challenges of early ventures through my father’s business.

 I realized at GM that my strength was optimizing inefficient processes with technology because I was far more interested in submitting multiple process improvement and technology patent ideas than performing my regular duties.
-I aligned my career with my strengths and worked as a consultant for Accenture and Booz Allen Hamilton, and during these years I met Charlotte (my wife).
-Charlotte’s passion for improving the world provided fresh perspectives on how to live a fulfilling life and pushed me to become a better person.
-While the consulting firms were phenomenal in many aspects, we questioned whether the lack of career and training opportunities and travel obligations could help us or any other consultant achieve a fulfilling life based on our criteria.
+I aligned my career with my strengths and worked as a consultant for Accenture and Booz Allen Hamilton.
+While the consulting firms were phenomenal in many aspects, I questioned whether the lack of career and training opportunities and travel obligations could achieve a fulfilling life.

-In 2013, My wife and I co-founded a boutique technology consulting firm, Kastling Group, to address these concerns that enable us to provide higher quality specialized services empowered by a mission to provide modern services for all Americans.
-Kastling Group generated multi-million dollars in revenue since 2013 and supported over nine federal agencies and multiple large corporations such as MasterCard and American Red Cross.
+In 2013, I co-founded a boutique technology consulting firm, Kastling Group, to address these concerns that enable us to provide higher quality specialized services empowered by a mission to ethically provide customer-centric modern services for all Americans.
+Kastling Group provided multimillion dollars of services since 2013 and supported over nine federal agencies and large corporations such as MasterCard and American Red Cross.
 Kastling Group came with an entirely different set of challenges, but we enjoy facing them without losing focus on our vision and values.